darrenldl/docfd/README.md

 - Content search field is active in this mode
 - `Enter` to confirm search constraints and exit search mode

+### Single file mode

+If the specified path to Docfd is not a directory, then single file mode is used.

+In this mode, the TUI is divided into only two sections:
+- Top is ranked content search result list
+- Bottom is the search interface

+The controls are also simplified:
+- `j`, `k`, Up arrow and Down arrow can now be used to scroll the content search result list without `Shift`.

 ## Advanced usage